 From this scale, similar to the one laid out above, you could go through and use any one of those chords and make it sound good, although, some would definitely sound a lot better than others.

-The great thing about music is that there really is no limit to what can be done because of there a ton of permutations that can be used.
+The great thing about music is that there really is no limit to what can be done because there are a ton of permutations that can be used.

 The real issue, however, is that as songs and progressions become more harmonically complex, the potential audience for it to reach is much smaller, and thus, less likely to be a hit song.

-Additionally, there are way more scales that one can use as well, including the Harmonic Minor and Melodic Minor scale, as well as the mode of each scale.
+Additionally, there are way more scales that one can use as well, including the Harmonic Minor and Melodic Minor scales, as well as the mode of each scale.

-If you check out my article on Garageband Professional, How to Use Modes, Modes Explained For Garageband, I run through how you can use the modes of the major and minor scales.
+If you check out my article on Producer Society, How to Use Modes, Modes Explained For Garageband, I run through how you can use the modes of the major and minor scales.